-He is also Corporate Secretary and counsel of the prominent financial industry organizations, such as the Bankers Association of the Philippines, Philippines Payments Management, Inc. and the PDS Group.
+Atty.
+Serrano is also counsel to financial industry institutions such as the Bankers Association of the Philippines, the Philippine Payments Management, Inc. and the PDS Group of Companies.

 Atty.
 Serrano is a Certified Associate Treasury Professional and was among the top graduates of the Trust Institute of the Philippines in 2001.
-Atty.
-Serrano holds a Juris Doctor degree from the Ateneo de Manila University and a BS Legal Management degree from the same university.
+Mr. Serrano holds a Juris Doctor degree from the Ateneo de Manila University and a BS Legal Management degree from the same university.